-The following unaudited pro forma financial information assumes that the South Texas Pipelines and Terminals acquisition was funded with \$111.0 million of net proceeds from the issuance of the 6.05% senior notes, \$25.0 million of borrowings under the revolving credit facility, \$6.7 million of net proceeds from the issuance of 185,422 common units and the related general partner interest capital contribution and \$7.3 million of available cash.
-The unaudited pro forma financial information for the six months ended June 30, 2003 and 2002, assumes that each of these transactions occurred on January 1, 2003 and 2002, respectively.
+The following unaudited pro forma financial information assumes that the South Texas Pipelines and Terminals acquisition was funded with \$111.0 million of net proceeds from the issuance of the 6.05% senior notes, \$25.0 million of borrowings under the revolving credit facility, \$6.7 million of net proceeds from the issuance of 185,422 common units and the related general partner capital contribution and \$7.3 million of available cash.
+The unaudited pro forma financial information for the nine months ended September 30, 2003 and 2002, assumes that the transaction occurred on January 1, 2003 and 2002, respectively.